-PERFORMING ARTS CENTER RENOVATION
+Recommendations PERFORMING ARTS CENTER RENOVATION

-The Finkelstein Performing Arts Center has served the College and the community since 1974 when it was dedicated to Lester and Ruben Finkelstein, the brothers who donated Crafton Hills College's campus.
+The Finkelstein Performing Arts Center has served the College and the community since 1978 when it was dedicated to Lester and Ruben Finkelstein, the brothers who donated Crafton Hills College's campus.
 This signature arts education and performance venue will be modernized to provide students with up-to-date learning environments in which to explore their creativity and develop their skills.
-Improvements will support interdisciplinary learning of the increasingly merging fields of theatre arts and music by enhancing the functionality and flexible use of the 420-seat main theater, black box theater, music recital room, and classrooms.
+Improvements will support interdisciplinary learning of the increasingly merging fields of theatre arts and music by enhancing the functionality and flexible use of the 452-seat main theatre, black box theatre, music recital room, and classrooms.